 Continuity is an essential part of a successful athletic program, and in his first 24 seasons at the helm of Kansas soccer, head coach Mark Francis has brought just that.
+In 2023, Francis will be entering his 25th season leading the program.

 Since 1999, Francis has amassed a 258-192-43 record, with 15 seasons of at least 10 victories.
 He is ranked second among active Big 12 coaches in wins at a single school.
 He also leads the league among active coaches with his 99 career Big 12 victories.

 Francis’ résumé is extensive, as he has coached and played at nearly all levels of the game.
 Francis worked his way up through the head coaching ranks wearing a whistle at the high school, junior college, Division I and professional levels.
 As a player, Francis was a three-time All-American at SMU and spent 10 seasons playing professionally in the APSL, the NPSL and the USISL.

 After moving into its new, state-of-the-art facility at Rock Chalk Park in 2014, Francis’ program took another step forward, elevating itself as one of the top teams in the Big 12 and a perennial top-25 NCAA squad.
-Now as the tenants of one of the top soccer facilities in the U.S., Francis and his staff are attracting some of the top talent from across the globe to Lawrence and the results over the last seven seasons can back up the progress being made.
+Now as the tenants of one of the top soccer facilities in the U.S., Francis and his staff are attracting some of the top talent from across the globe to Lawrence and the results over the last nine seasons can back up the progress being made.

 It was a season to remember for Francis and the Jayhawks in 2014, as he led his squad to one of the best seasons in program history.
 He picked up his 200th career coaching victory in KU’s 4-1 win over Wake Forest and proceed to see his team reel off eight-straight wins to start the season, the best start in program history.
 His team ended the year with 15 victories, the third-most ever by a Jayhawk squad and made the program’s sixth NCAA tournament appearance.
 Junior Liana Salazar also had a breakout season in becoming Kansas’ sixth All-America honoree after she was named to the Third Team.